nmshd/runtime/README_dev.md

     these can be run by `npm run <scriptname>` from the package directory or by `npm run -w packages/<package> <scriptname>` from the root of the project

     additionally you can run a script in all workspaces by `npm run -ws --if-present <scriptname>`

+## Linting

+-   Typescript
+    -   each package provides its own typescript linting script.
+You can run it by `npm run lint:ts` from the package directory or by `npm run -w packages/<package> lint` from the root of the project
+    -   the root project also provides a script that lints all packages.
+You can run it by `npm run lint:ts` from the root of the project
+-   Prettier: simply run `npm run prettier` from the root of the project
+-   ESLint: simply run `npm run lint:eslint` from the root of the project

 ## Check for outdated dependencies